-FXO VS FXSSwitching to a VoIP phone system has been a popular choice of many small and medium-sized businesses for obvious reasons.
+Switching to a VoIP phone system has been a popular choice for many small and medium-sized businesses for obvious reasons.
 The most common ones are better connections, extended call functions and tools, and the possibility to make and receive calls locally and internationally.

 Before VoIP, analog phone systems were commonly adopted and they used FXO and FXS ports to establish connections.
 Read on to learn the differences between FXO and FXS and how you can use them to connect analog phones and PBX to VoIP systems to build a hybrid communication infrastructure and modernize business communications.

-FXO, Foreign Exchange Office ,is a port that connects an FXO device to an outside telephone line.
+FXO, Foreign Exchange Office, is a port that connects an FXO device to an outside telephone line.
 FXO port is a plug on the office phone, analog fax machine, or modem.
-So, the FXO interface receives the POTS service from the Central Office of the Public Switched Telephone Network (PSTN) and generates a loop closure.
+So, the FXO interface receives the POTS (Plain Old Telephone Service) service from the Central Office of the Public Switched Telephone Network (PSTN) and generates a loop closure.
+This allows the device to communicate with the PSTN, enabling voice and data transmission over traditional phone lines.

 How Do FXS and FXO Ports Work?